sree-r-one/SWE5006/documentation/Proposals.md

 - Links to various attractions and its ticketing systems integrated

 ## Features Wishlist
+- Maybe integrating with the hotel price comparision feature.
+- To achive comment and sharing parts, we need to have a signup/signin feature. and of course the corresponding functions.
+- Having a CMS(content management system) to regulate the content published.
+- Supporting navigation and search feature.
+Maybe by jumping to citymapper / google map APP.

 ## Concerns
 - Do we have enough ability to materialise the idea?
 - Admin portal feature to add articles and content
+- Is ChatGPT reliable?
+- How do we match the place ChatGPT gives with the actual place?
+In other words, how to handle the alias name. e.g. ChatGPT gives a place name as "NUS" but the actual name is "National University of Singapore". (if we do need to handle this scenario)

 # Property Rental Rating/Review Application (RenterScore)